Quantum vacuum energy and geometry of extra dimension: Summary and discussions

 In contrast to the previous works, we have not adopt the requirement~\eqref{requirement}, whose physical meaning is unclear.
 As a result, we obtain \eqref{finite_result} in the case of the flat background.
 This has a different radion ($b_{\rm c}$) dependence from the conventional result~\eqref{cv_result:flat}, and thus, it affects the modulus stabilization.

-The statement~\ref{comment4} indicates that $\Lvev{T_{MN}}$ cannot contribute to the renormalization of the 5D cosmological constant~$\Lmd_{\rm cc}^{\rm (5D)}$ in a general background other than AdS or flat spacetime because the $y$-dependence is different from that of $g_{MN}\Lmd_{\rm cc}^{\rm (5D)}$.
-In that case, $\Lvev{T_{MN}}$ have large $\cO(\Lct^3)$ values.
+The statement~\ref{comment4} indicates that $\Lvev{T_{MN}}$ have large $\cO(\Lct^3)$ values in a general background other than AdS or flat spacetime.
 From the viewpoint of the energy cost, it seems natural that the geometry of the extra dimension is forced to be the flat (or AdS) space, depending on the mass relations, through the time evolution governed by \eqref{Einstein_eq}.
 In other words, the dynamics hides the explicit $\Lct$-dependence of the vacuum energy.
 If this is the case, the geometry is determined by the mass spectrum, and the quantum contribution to the vacuum energy affects the modulus (radion) stabilization.
-Thus, it is interesting to check whether such process actually happens.
+It is interesting to check whether such process actually happens.
 We will discuss this issue by numerically solving the Einstein field equation~\eqref{Einstein_eq} in the subsequent papers.